sarman03/sarman03/README.md

 <h2 align="left">Hi 👋!
-My name is Sarman and I'm a IT Undergrad working on full stack development and DSA in C++.</h2>
+My name is Sarman and I'm a IT Undergrad working on full stack development and DSA in C++ .</h2>

 ###